 All requests to access medical records must be made in writing to the Practice Manager; a request form is available at reception.

 - Copies of electronic patient health records; a charge of up to £10

 - Copies of manual records or a mixtue of electronic and manual records; 35p per page, up to a maximum charge of £50

 - When a GP is asked to formally inspect a record that does not belong to him, a fee of £50 will be charged

 - Inspection of records of any type without copies, including those held only in electronic form, will incur a £10 charge (It is normal for inspection to be supervised.
 If the record has been added to in the preceding 40 days, there is no charge if the patient wishes to view the record)

 All GP Practices are required to declare the mean earnings (eg average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GPs working in Dr Purnell & Partners in the last financial year was £38,635 before tax and national insurance.
-This is for 1 full time GP and 2 part time GPs who worked in the practice for more than six months.
+The average pay for GPs working in Dr Purnell & Partners in the last financial year was £78,182 before tax and national insurance.
+This is for two full time GPs who worked in the practice for more than six months.